Home » Events » Chinese New Year

 Traders in Chinatown will be encouraged to decorate their windows and trading premises with Chinese New Year memorabilia.
 Visitors and customers will also be encouraged to log onto the website to vote for the Best Decorated Outlet.

-It would be a challenge for the Traders to dress up their premises with beautiful Chinese New Year memorabilia pieces.
+It would be challenging for the Traders to dress up their premises with beautiful Chinese New Year memorabilia pieces.
 It could be anything cultural or any items from A to Z.

 8 Comments